 Our Giclée (pronounced gee-clay) prints are produced using the latest Epson professional inkjet printers, producing archival museum quality prints for both artists and photographers.
-Using Ultrachrome HD pigment inks, a full range of subtle and vibrant colours are produced on media from smooth matte, semigloss, pearl to heavier watercolour papers and canvas.
+Using Ultrachrome HD pigment inks, a full range of subtle and vibrant colours are produced on media from Smooth Matte, Satin, Lustre to heavier Fine Art papers and canvas.

 It is very difficult to represent the characteristics of each paper surface through an image on a website.
 We suggest you stop by our shop and have a look at sample prints on each paper so you can decide which you like best.

 Our archival matt paper is a medium weight with a matt (no shine), smooth (no texture) finish.
 This paper is a great lower cost choice for reproducing watercolour paintings, drawings, and illustrations.
 If you are unsure of which paper is best, just ask us and we’ll be happy to advise you.